Writing Tips For Staying on Your Game

 My other personal exercise is learning new words.
 I may never use them, but at least I know they’ll be there. freerice.com has been good for new words to learn.

-10. @Amy, Thanks!
-Sometimes I feel like I spend more time learning than writing too ;)
+@Amy: Thanks!
+Sometimes I feel like I spend more time learning than writing too.

-@t.sterling, Hip hop has influenced quite a bit of my poetry because there is such excellent word play and creative intonation.
-I would attribute music to my early interest in writing because I was mostly influenced by songs and in fact, most of my early poems were actually meant to be song lyrics.
+@t.sterling: Hip hop has influenced quite a bit of my poetry because it has such excellent word play and creative intonation.
+I would attribute music to my early interest in writing because I was mostly influenced by songs, and in fact, most of my early poems were actually meant to be song lyrics.

 I never enjoyed editing my own writing, but ’tis necessary.
 I don’t mind proof-reading other written works as long as I’m not the one who wrote it, but as far as grammar goes… I’m not an expert, I just read out loud to hear if it sounds correct.
 I took enough English classes in high school and college that I shouldn’t make too many grammatical mistakes, but sometimes I just don’t care.
 And then spelling I double check dictionary.com.
 I can tell when I’m tired when I’m looking up words like “bread” or “theory”, frowning at the screen in disbelief that the word is actually spelled the way it is.
 Or I’ll completely skip the most important [word] in the sentence.